JBattles1/cs310-gradle-hello-world/README.md

+# This project is used to help understand gradle and how it is used.

 # Hello World
 This repository will allow you to build your first Java project of the semester, including unit and acceptance tests, using Gradle as the build tool.